sypherlev/php-chassis-framework/README.md

     <prefix>_password=pass
     <prefix>_dbname=dbname

 * The prefix is used to identify the database.
-See the .env_sample for.
+See the .env_sample for how it should look.
+You can add any number of databases in here as long as they all have different prefixes.
+* Open the RouteCollection.php class in /app.
+* Change its namespace to match the PS-4 autoload etc etc.
+* **Seriously, do NOT forget this or none of the routing will work.**
+* Open the ObjectCollection.php class in /app.
+* Change its namespace to match the PS-4 autoload etc etc.
+* If you're feeling silly, you can leave them all at 'MyApp\\\\'.

 ## Migration